 - Little ‘Opihi’s

 Disney’s Aulani is known for its robust activity and entertainment options in normal times.
-Many of these offerings, from the fitness center to the spa to the luau, will remain closed in 2020 and into 2021.
+While many of these offerings have slowly returned, some remain closed in 2021.

-- All pools and hot tubs (note that the adult pool will be open to all ages for now)
+- All pools and hot tubs (note that the former adult pool has now been converted into an all ages pool)

 - Waikolohe Stream lazy river